JonathanWolfe/rg-datepicker/README.md

 this.selected = function (date) { ... }
 ```

-- `date` is the date that you would like to have the datepicker select automatically, otherwise it defaults to today
+- `date` defaults to today if you don't specify one.
 - `format` is what the format you would like to have output to the text box.
+Defaults to 'LL' = July 21, 2015

 This component relies on a third party date management library called **Moment**.
 You can find more information
 about Moment from their website at <a href="http://momentjs.com/">http://momentjs.com/</a>.